-To this end, we have conducted three different user-centred design studies exploring a robotic mental well-being coach.
-In the first study, we involved 11 participants who had previous experience with well-being practices.
+To this end, we have followed an iterative design process by conducting three different user-centred design studies exploring a robotic mental well-being coach.
+In the first study, we involved 11 participants -- including University's students --who had previous experience with well-being practices.
 We collected their feedback for a hypothetical robot (i.e., participants were not asked to think about a specific, pre-existing robot), gathering a broad range of user perspectives and needs on different types of well-being practices a robotic coach could conduct.
-In the second study, building upon the first study results, we conducted interviews with 20 participants who had just interacted with a robotic well-being coach conducting positive psychology sessions.
+In the second study, building upon the first study results, we conducted interviews with 20 participants -- recruited among the University's students -- who had just interacted with a robotic well-being coach conducting positive psychology sessions.
 In the third study, 5 participants (both prospective users and coaches) were invited to have a larger group discussion based on their experience in the previous study, and then to explicitly edit robotic coach dialogue.